timgilbert/long-war-unix-installer/README.md

 ## TODO

-* Backup renamed files from feral directory, and restore on mod uninstallation
-* Docs / man page
 * Add `--backup` flag to back up a directory without overwriting files
 * Interactive mode for script (y/n for overwriting files, etc)
 * Validate that game is EW, not EU, or better yet handle EU-only installs
   * We should at least make sure `XCOMData/XEW` exists, else exit with an error message
 * Verify mod uninstallation with git
+  * Backup renamed files from feral directory, and restore on mod uninstallation
   * Uninstall should remove `MacInit/*.ini`
-* Add docs on verifying successful installation: correct second wave options, 6 operatives in red during first mission, proper weapon names, etc.
-* Version installer, git-flow if need be, etc
+* Give a version to the installer, git-flow if need be, etc
 * Post-installation, verify that phone home is disabled and warn if not

 ### Blue Sky TODO
 * fork / exec as `sudo $@` to gain root privs for enable / disable hosts
 * Checksums of backed up files, probably [following this algorithm](http://stackoverflow.com/a/3431835/87990)?
-  * Checksum entire insalled game tree, and verify it after backups
+  * Checksum entire insalled game tree, and verify it after backups?
 * wxPython (etc) GUI
   * Install as an app via pyfreeze
   * But I'd like the script to be functional as well
 * Linux support
   * Some refactoring into platform-specific subclasses or whatnot
+* Install for Enemy Unknown
-* Handle Mac App Store installs
+  * Handle Mac App Store installs (only Enemy Unknown, I think?)
 * Catch exceptions at root level and have option to paste logs into pastebin or whatever

 ## Bugs